-- It contains over 550 species of birds making it one of the richest bird regions in India.
+- It contains over 586 species of resident and migratory species of birds making it one of the richest bird regions in India.
 Birdlife International has declared the area as ‘Important Bird Area’.

 - The park has 6 ecotourism zones namely, Dhikala, Bijrani, Jhirna, Sonanadi, Durgadevi and Dhela.

-- The national park is a protected area covered by the World Wide Fund for Nature under their Terai Arc Lanscape Program.
+- The national park is a protected area covered by the World Wide Fund (WWF) for Nature under their Terai Arc Landscape Program.

 - This program is intended for the protection of three of the five flagship species namely, the Bengal tiger, the Asiatic elephant and the Great one-horned rhino.